DevTomT/search-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

-## To run app ypu should
+## To run this app you should

 Run `git clone https://github.com/DevTomT/search-app.git`

 Go to `https://app.swaggerhub.com/apis/Bandsintown/PublicAPI/3.0.0` and sign up.
-Get api_key and paste it in `app.service.ts`
+Get api_key and paste it into `app.service.ts`

 ```javascript
 private API_KEY = '<your_api_key>';